David-Arcos-369/Pizza-manu/README.md

 # Intro
+React JS using pure CSS, images are linked from Pizza Hut API.
 This project was based on a project created by Amir Soltaani.
 Bootstrapped with React JS, modified to fit my styles, Thank you.